 For the Birds Radio Program: Summer magic: warblers

 All we need to do is open our windows to notice summer magic.
+(Date confirmed)

 From late May through mid-July, the north woods air is alive with birdsong.
 Sometimes I like to experience it as a single symphonic piece, but being a birder, I can’t help but notice the individual voices.
 Each recognized song makes me feel a lovely connection with the singer and its kind as I recall earlier encounters, each happy memory crowded out of my consciousness by new memories rushing in as I hear another, and yet another, song wafting through the fragrant, woody air.